OWASP/GlobalAppSecHome/forms/team_application.md

 * All other Conference-related activities not explicitly delegated to the Program Team.

 ## Compensation
-Team members will receive economy-class airfare, lodging, airport transfers, and meals for up to two face-to-face meetings in addition to the Global AppSec for which they plan the program.
+Team members will receive economy-class airfare, lodging, airport transfers, and meals for the Global AppSec for which they plan the program.

 ## Application
 **Please provide a video** that includes a brief description of your background including your involvement in the OWASP community,  prior conference involvement, and why you'd like to be a member.